nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-19.md

 ## Instructions

-1. At 9:00 am, travel to the Blacksmith and upgrade the Axe to the Copper Axe for 2,000g.
+1. At 9:00 am, withdraw five Copper Bars from Chests.
+Travel to the Blacksmith and upgrade the Axe to the Copper Axe for 2,000g.
 2. Travel to Pierre's General Store and purchase the remaining Kale Seeds.

 | Yesterday                                   | Today                 | Tomorrow                                    |